20+ years as Tech leader

 Alana Karen is an award-winning tech leader, author, and speaker whose work impacts many of our everyday lives.
 From Google Search to Ads, Fiber to Google Grants and beyond, Alana has been leading the charge to develop, scale, build and drive team and product development that has seen rippling industry impact.

 Alana has spoken at conferences and summits on technology, leadership, DEI, talent and innovation.
-Alana’s book, “Adventures of Women in Tech” (coming in 2020) aggregates hundreds of stories on these topics.
+Alana’s book, “Adventures of Women in Tech” (coming Fall 2020) aggregates hundreds of stories on these topics.

 Speaking & Events

-HRD Summit US, Boston, DELAYED.
+HRD Summit US, Boston, October 2020.
 Co-presenter: Restructuring Your Talent Strategy Around Your People: Facilitating Internal Mobility.